Hoarding Symptoms: Signs of Hoarders

 - Impulsive, excessive purchasing of unnecessary items

-- Unsafe and unsanitary living conditions due to accumulation of junk
+- Unsafe and unsanitary living conditions due to the accumulation of junk

 Hoarders can save anything, but some common things include: